uptech/engineering/content/blog/keep-a-changelog-without-conflicts/index.md

 audience.

 However, these benefits didn't come without drawbacks.
-The biggest being that while working on a repo with multiple people or developing locally using a patch stack workflow you continually run into [Git][] conflicts solely with the `CHANGELOG.md` file.
+The biggest being that while working on a repo with multiple people or even developing locally using a patch stack workflow you continually run into [Git][] conflicts solely with the `CHANGELOG.md` file.
 These conflicts aren't meaningful in anyway.
 They are just an impedance to our development flow and process, both as a team and as